PengtaoNi/15-466-f20-base0/README.md

 # (TODO: your game's title)

-Author: (TODO: your name)
+Author: Pengtao Ni

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: The paddle is controlled by up and down keys, which are being swapped every few seconds.

 Screen Shot: